tsoikkel/vtormala.github.io/_posts/2017-03-20-storytime-patience.md

 excerpt_separator: <!--more-->
 ---

 **My colleague worked with a newly formed team couple of years ago.
-The story he shared reminded me of having realistic expectations and patience when we talked about unlearning old ways of working.**
+The story he shared reminded me of having realistic expectations and patience when dealing with unlearning of old ways of working.**

 > Team made a plan how to deliver a set of features within one month to customer.
 Plan was made together and team was content with it.
 >